bitrise-io/devcenter/_articles/reviews/deploying-an-ios-app-for-simulators.md

 The .app file can be run on any simulator.
 On Bitrise, we have a Step to upload your app to Appetize.io: the `Appetize.io deploy` Step.
 With this Step, you can deploy your app so you can run it in a browser.

-To build the app for a simulator, you do not need code signing files!
+To build an app for a simulator, you do not need code signing files!

 ### Building an app for a simulator